TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 	- Personality: Aggressive old man, doesn't seem too bright
 	- Motivation: Loyal to Clungunford, believes in the dominance of the strong (him and his family)
 	- Secret/Challenge: Knows about the Conspiracy of the Earthmother's Scythe, actively benefits from keeping it secret, and doesn't mind
+	- Clungunford Code Phrase Question?
+"Are the roses in the garden dethorned."
 - **Wintha Dovemeal:**
 	- Role: Elder
 	- Personality: Kind older lady, like Lena from [[Disco Elysium]]